marcinjahn/technology-notebook/src/docs/programming/angular/modules.md

 To use lazy loading, our feature modules need to have their own [routing modules](#routes) that will use `Router.forChild(...)`.

-Before we introduce lazy loading, our feature modules have the following setup:
+Until now, our feature modules had the following setup:

-- they are imported into the `AppModule` - that's needed, because they need to be loaded at some point, otherwise they'd never get imported
+- they were imported into the `AppModule` - that wass needed, because they had to be loaded at some point, otherwise they'd never be bundled.
-- they have their own routing config that is being merged with the "main" routing setup in `AppModule` (or some other separate routing module like `AppRoutingModule`).
+- they had their own routing config that was being merged with the "main" routing setup in `AppModule` (or some other separate routing module like `AppRoutingModule`).

 Here's what we need to change:

-1. The main routing module (the one that calls `Router.forRoot(...)`) should now include the routes to our feature areas, like this:
+1. The main routing module (the one that calls `Router.forRoot(...)`) should now include the routes to our feature areas together with a lambda to load these modules dynamically, like this:

     ```ts
     const routes: Routes = [